-If you love the The University of Montana, want to live among the breathtaking green landscapes that earn the name Garden City, and don’t mind keeping an eye out for bears you will absolutely love moving to Missoula.
+If you love The University of Montana, want to live among the breathtaking green landscapes that earn the name Garden City, and you don’t mind keeping an eye out for bears you will absolutely love moving to Missoula.

 Photo redit: Justin Brockie

 Being so close to the University of Montana, it’s not surprising that Missoula attracts a lot of college students and young families.

 As the second-largest city in Montana, there’s a lot to consider when planning a move to Missoula.